Mohamad Shalaby

 Investigating electron and ion acceleration mechanisms in astrophysical shocks, from supernova remnants to intracluster medium, with emphasis on the role of plasma instabilities.

-Efficient electron accelration via intermediate-scale instability
+Efficient electron acceleration via intermediate-scale instability

 By changing the Alfvénic Mach number, MA, we show that the shocks where intermediate-scale instability operates have a much higher electron acceleration efficiency compared to high MA shocks, i.e., MA > 10.